-Dischidia are plants that grow on supports such as tree trunks or branches.
+Dischidias are plants that grow on supports such as tree trunks or branches.
 Their stems may produce roots along the nodes to absorb nutrients and water and provide additional support for the plant.
-Dischidia are some of the easiest and most rewarding plants to grow!
+Dischidias are some of the easiest and most rewarding plants to grow!
 They tolerate wide variations in temperature and humidity.
-A very succulent species with grey/yellow/green colored foliage depending on light exposure.
-The foliage is also somewhat variable depending upon culture.
-A quick grower for drier areas of the terrarium and excellent in hanging baskets for home and garden!
+A very succulent species have grey, yellow, or green-colored foliage depending on light exposure.
+The foliage is also somewhat variable depending on the culture.
+They are quick growers for drier areas of the terrarium and excellent in hanging baskets for home and garden!

-Light: Grow Dischidia in medium to bright light to keep the plant happy.
+Light: Grow Dischidias in medium to bright light to keep them happy.

-Water: Water Dischidia when the soil surface starts to dry.
-The plant is fairly drought tolerant, so you don’t need to be alarmed if you forget to water it now and again.
+Water: Water when the soil surface starts to dry.
+The plants are fairly drought-tolerant, so you do not need to be alarmed if you forget to water them now and again.

 USDA Hardiness Zone: 10 and 11.

-Soil: Plant your Dischidia in a loose, well-draining soil designed for epiphytic plants; it is usually composed of coconut husk or shredded bark.
+Soil: Plant your Dischidias in a loose well-draining soil designed for epiphytic plants.
+It is usually composed of coconut husk or shredded bark.

-Allow the soil to dry out before you water the plant.
-They are used to getting moisture only from dew and the air, and cannot tolerate boggy media.
-When the bark medium is dry to the touch, submerge the container in water until air bubbles are gone.
+Allow the soil to dry out before you water the plants.
+When the bark medium is dry to the touch, submerge the container in water until the air bubbles are gone.

-Dischidia also needs high humidity.
-Mist the plant every day or place the container on a saucer filled with pebbles and water.
-The water will evaporate and moisten the air while the pebbles will hold the sensitive roots out of the water.
+Dischidias also need high humidity.
+Mist the plants daily or place the container on a saucer filled with pebbles and water.
+The water will evaporate and moisten the air, while the pebbles will hold the sensitive roots out of the water.

-Dischidia doesn’t really need fertilizer but you should change the planting media every year.
-If you wish, apply a diluted by half liquid plant food when you water beginning in spring and stopping by September.
+These plants do not really need fertilizer, but you should change the planting media yearly.
+If you wish, apply a diluted half-liquid plant food when you water, beginning in spring and stopping by September.